-Humanities Perspectives on Globalization: HST 010 or appropriate into-level globalization and literature course
+Humanities Perspectives on Globalization: HST 010 or WLIT 020

-Remaining twelve credits for the major should be drawn from the list of Global Studies electives each semester, study abroad program, or in consultation with the GS advisor.
+The remaining twelve credits for the major should be drawn from the list of Global Studies electives each semester, study abroad program, or in consultation with the Global Studies advisor.
 Nine of these elective credits must be at the 100-level or higher.
 No more than nine credits used toward the major may be taken from any one discipline.
-In addition, majors must complete either four courses at or above the 100-level in any foreign language OR a minor in a foreign language.
+In addition, majors must complete either four courses at or above the 100-level in any foreign language or a minor in a foreign language.